 A certified agency is an agency authorized by the Quebec ministry of health and social services to supervise adoptions in a given territory or country.

-The process as a whole is supervised by the Secrétariat à l'adoption international, which coordinates the process adoption of children from abroad.
+The process as a whole is supervised by the Secrétariat à l’adoption international, which coordinates the process of adoption of children from abroad.

 In rare cases, it is possible to adopt without going through a certified agency.
 But you still need the permission from the Secrétariat before starting the process.
 Without this permission, your adoption may not be recognized in Quebec.